trayio/falafel/README.md

 The `connectors.json` file will get auto generated when starting the server with `NODE_ENV` set to `development`.

 Depends on the `generate-schema` module being installed as a `devDependency` of the parent module.
 (It is automatically from the Yeoman generator)

+## Testing the connector

+Running the connector with `NODE_ENV` set to `development` also spins up a testing HTTP server, which you can send sample connector messages too via a tool like Postman.